quarkslab/pqc_tables/README.md

 > Several governments have published similar position papers recommending to prepare the post-quantum transition.
 ANSSI’s views are similar to the BSI’s position on many issues (e.g. necessary migration, hybridation, cryptoagility).

-Even if these tables are focused on the French context, they may be used in other national context too.
+Even if these tables are focused on the French context, they may be used in other national contexts too.

 ### Post-quantum cryptography key exchange mechanisms and their usage for (French) certifications